kata-containers/kata-containers/docs/Stable-Branch-Strategy.md

 providing only bug and security fixes.

 ## Branch Management
-Kata Containers will maintain two stable release branches in addition to the main branch.
+Kata Containers will maintain **one** stable release branch, in addition to the main branch, for each active major release.
-Once a new MAJOR or MINOR release is created from main, a new stable branch is created for the prior MAJOR or MINOR release and the older stable branch is no longer maintained.
+Once a new MAJOR or MINOR release is created from main, a new stable branch is created for the prior MAJOR or MINOR release and the previous stable branch is no longer maintained.
 End of maintenance for a branch is announced on the Kata Containers mailing list.
 Users can determine the version currently installed by running `kata-runtime kata-env`.
 It is recommended to use the latest stable branch available.